 Glimesh aims to be fully compliant to the DMCA and because of that a lot of our processes will look similar to others.
 Here are the highlights though of how Glimesh will be different.

 We appreciate this document may leave you wondering what to do moving forward should you enjoy playing music in your stream.
-Thankfully there are several music platforms available to you that allow you benefit of being able to play music whilst you stream without the concern or risk surrounding the above information.
+Thankfully there are several music platforms available to you that allow you the benefit of being able to play music whilst you stream without the concern or risk surrounding the above information.
 As such, please see below a couple that we’d suggest checking out:

 If you have any questions please reach out to email@example.com